 How long does newborn skin peeling last?

-According to Dr Bhuta, the shedding or peeling can last up to three weeks.
+According to Dr Bhuta, the shedding, flaking or peeling of newborn skin can last up to three weeks.

 “Usually the more vernix a baby has at birth, the less their skin will peel.
 If your baby is born premature, he or she is likely to have more vernix and so will peel less.”